 What does this mean for consumers?

-In short, this means if you want to review footage anywhere from a few days back to a couple of weeks ago, you will have to bite the bullet at pay a monthly or annual fee for a cloud storage plan.
+In short, this means if you want to review footage anywhere from a few days back to a couple of weeks ago, you will have to bite the bullet and pay a monthly or annual fee for a cloud storage plan.
 Keep in mind; this is on top of the sticker price of the camera (or cameras) that you purchase.

-What to look for when shopping for a camera
+What to look for when shopping for a camera with free cloud storage

 There are a few features to look for while shopping for your ideal camera.
 Three of the more vital elements to keep in mind are as follows: